 (1) Any inmate personal services provided to employees shall be approved by the warden or designee.
 Personal services shall not be provided to employees who are on-duty if the employee must be present for the service to be performed.

 (2) An employee shall purchase in advance pre-numbered tickets for personal services through the industrial arts sales counter, cashier's office, or other method as approved by the warden or designee.
 An employee may tip an inmate one ticket for personal services.

 (3) Materials and supplies for use by the inmates in providing personal services shall be purchased through the established account.

 (4) Inmates shall purchase required licenses using personal funds.

 (5) The cashier's office is responsible for the accounting and distribution of monies, including state sales tax.
-Monies collected, excluding sales tax, shall be distributed monthly with sixty per cent credited to the inmate's personal account and forty per cent remaining in the established account.
-Operational expenses (e.g., car wash and waxing supplies and hair care supplies) shall be paid from the forty per cent retained in that account.
+Monies collected must first be used to pay operational expenses, sales tax, and the remainder shall be distributed monthly with sixty per cent credited to the inmate's personal account and forty per cent remaining in the established account.

 Promulgated Under: 111.15